jason-morgan84/segmentation-nuclei/README.md

 The output is a list of segmented nuclei, along with their maximum area and maximum thresholded and absolute intensities in other channels in a comma-separated text file.
 Optionally, the minimum distance of each nuclei from a nucleus positive for a particular channel can also be output.

-Once the correct settings have been chosen, batch processing of large numbers of images is possible, and the folder structure will be maintained in the output file.
-For example, for the file "Plate1 Image2" in the sub-folder "260521\RasPositive" will have the data for each nucleus preceded by "260521,RasPositive,Plate1,Image2".

 Requirements
 ------------